Code-Institute-Submissions/Germany-Online-Guide/README.md

 1. Go to the github repository
 2. Click on 'Settings'
 3. Scroll down to the 'Github Pages' section
-4. Set the source to master branch
+4. Set the source to 'master branch'
 5. The link, at which the site is published should appear
-6. Click save

 ## Credits